 -Babylonian welcomed Cyrus as a liberator; He freed a lot of Jews from Babylon.
 For this, Cyrus showed great forbearance and respect towards the religious beliefs and cultural traditions of other races.
 These qualities earned him the respect and homage of all the people over whom he ruled.

-he founded a government for his new kingdom, incorporating both Median and Persian nobles as civilian officials.
+-He conquered the Mede’s and after that he founded a government for his new kingdom, incorporating both Median and Persian nobles as civilian officials.

 -He founded a new capital city at Pasargade in Fars and also established a government for his Empire.